kasslent/clc-digital-skills/_lessons/module-1.1.md

 The above is the HTML5 doctype.
 The previous version, XHTML, looked like this:

     <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">

-*Pro tip!*
-The W3C provides a free service to check if your markup is valid: [http://validator.w3.org/](http://validator.w3.org/)

 ### The `html` element